syedalijaseem/opensource-contributions/heym/contribution-1.md

 1. Replace the bare exception handler.
 2. Capture the exception object.
 3. Emit a warning-level log message containing exception details.
-4. Verify parent workflow behavior remains unchanged.
+4. Move `done_event.wait()` into a `finally` block.
+5. Add regression tests for logging and error-state persistence.
-5. Run formatting, linting, and test suites.
+6. Run formatting, linting, and test suites.

 **Implement:** Implemented changes on the `fix/drain-bg-futures-silent-exception` branch and submitted PR #198.

-**Review:** Verified that fire-and-forget semantics are preserved and that only observability behavior changes.
+**Review:** Incorporated maintainer feedback regarding callback synchronization, traceback logging, and regression testing.

-**Evaluate:** Confirmed that exceptions are now visible in logs while parent workflow execution continues normally.
+**Evaluate:** Confirmed that exceptions are now visible in logs, error states are recorded correctly, and parent workflow execution continues normally.

 ---